actano/fcf/README.md

 failure cause knowledge base
 ============================

-rules are hard coded in the project.
-(TODO: rules should be defined in the project, not globally)
+rules are defined in a coffee file named fcf-rules.coffee containing a json configuration

-rules defined in the coffee file lib/fcf-rules.coffee
+the file is expected to exist in your project dir, more precisely in the execute directory (process.cwd()) or in one of it a parent directories

 rules aŕe structured in categories. every category has one ore more groups. every group has a title and a list of regular expression pattern.